department-of-veterans-affairs/abd-vro-skeleton-projects/python-skeleton/README.md

-# VRO Project Skeleton
+# Python Skeleton

-A skeleton project for new VRO projects using Poetry for dependency management.
+A skeleton project for Python projects using Poetry for dependency management.

 ## How to use
 1. Copy-paste the skeleton directory into the desired location and rename the directory.